Azorlogh/sonaphoria/README.md

 	inner: <signal>
 )

-// Integrates a signal in time (useful for accelerating time when the bass hits) Integrate(<signal>)
+// Integrates a signal in time (useful for accelerating time when the bass hits for example) Integrate(<signal>)
 ```